veldsla/nclist/README.md

 sorted on their start coordinate are also sorted on their end coordinate.
-If this requirement is fulfilled the items overlapping an interval can be found by a binary search on the query start and returning items until the query end coordinate has been passed, giving a complexity of `O(log N + M)` where N is the size of the set and M is the number of overlaps.
+If this requirement is fulfilled the items overlapping an interval can be found by a binary search on the query start and returning items until the query end coordinate has been passed, giving a complexity of `O(log(N) + M)` where N is the size of the set and M is the number of overlaps.

 The only remaining problem is the intervals that **are** contained in another interval.
 This was solved by taking out these intervals and storing them in a separate set, linking this set to the original interval.
 Now when you search for overlaps you check for contained intervals and also search these nested sets.
 This can be implemented recursively (as shown in the paper) or using a queue (which was used for this crate).
+This means that the worst case complexity becomes O(N) if all intervals are contained within its parent.

 The linked article also provides details about an on-disk version that can also be efficiently searched, but this crate implementation is in-memory and stores the items in a (single) `Vec`.